 The Common Fund Launches New 4D Nucleome Program

-NEW!
 Read the press release announcing the 4D Nucleome program and other new Common Fund programs!
 NIH programs to focus on emerging areas of science

 During the 2013-2014 Common Fund strategic planning process, the NIH community identified the need to understand how nuclear organization in space and time affects cellular function in health and disease.
 Recent advances in our understanding of genomics and epigenomics, coupled with technological breakthroughs in tools and methods to study and manipulate nuclear architecture, provide the opportunity to catalyze this nascent field of research.
 The Common Fund is launching the 4D Nucleome program to address these identified needs and opportunities.